PatrykKobylarczyk/fishky/README.md

+# Fishky - flipcards

-# An app with popular flashcards for learning languages or whatever category you can think of.
+ An app with popular flashcards for learning languages or whatever category you can think of.
 ## Live
 https://patrykkobylarczyk.github.io/fishky/